Featured

 Pertuz is also taking advantage of the contacts she made while doing her co-op at Universal Studios and Hasbro and through sifting through Northeastern’s graduate network.

-Earlier this semester, the clubs had two guests from Disney and Universal Studios speak to the class, both of whom are Northeastern graduates — Jake Peterson, a 2022 graduate who works as an associate industrial engineer at Disneyland Resort in Anaheim, California, and Jam Wong, a 2023 graduate and specialist on the on the Talent Acquisition and Strategy Team at Universal Studios.
+Earlier this semester, the clubs had two guests from Disney and Universal Studios speak to the class, both of whom are Northeastern graduates — Jake Peterson, a 2022 graduate who works as an associate industrial engineer at Disneyland Resort in Anaheim, California, and Jam Wong, a 2023 graduate and specialist on the Talent Acquisition and Strategy Team at Universal Studios.

 “Having two people from Northeastern is definitely valuable because we are sort of following their same journey,” Pertuz says.
 “They had the same opportunities that we had — they had the co-op program and took the same courses that we did. … And just in general, it’s good to hear from people who do this on a day-to-day basis because there is no better way to learn than through experience.”